2008 Nissan Xterra

 The roofline kicks upward toward the rear, to increase second-row headroom.
 Side mirrors are large and rectangular.
 Wheel wells are accentuated with squared-off lines, adding muscular shoulders to the Xterra's stance.
 The bodywork is intended to suggest off-road performance.

-At the same time, Xterra still projects a high-utility image.
+At the same time, the Xterra still projects a high-utility image.
 A largely tubular roof rack adds size and a look of no-nonsense purpose.
-Side steps create easy access to the roof rack, a functional addition underscoring the utility of the roof rack and its integrated cargo box.
-The angled C-pillar carries Nissan's signature high-mounted rear door handles, a unique design trait that visually links the new Xterra with the original, as well as with the rest of the Nissan SUV family, the Pathfinder and the Armada.
+Available side steps provide easy access to the roof rack, functionally underscoring the utility of the roof rack and its integrated cargo box.
+The angled C-pillar carries Nissan's signature high-mounted rear door handles, a unique design trait that visually links the new Xterra with the original, as well as with the rest of the Nissan SUV family, the Pathfinder and the full-size Armada.

 The Nissan Xterra is roomy inside, roomier than other SUVs in this price class.
 It works well for whisking four large adults and their gear into the backcountry.
-Second-row seating is stadium-style, meaning that the rear passengers can see over the front-seat occupants.
+Second-row seating is stadium-style, meaning that the rear passengers sit higher so they can see over the front-seat occupants.

 The center-console storage area and dashboard glove box are both generously sized, and there is also additional instrument panel storage.
-The cargo area has easily cleaned flooring and a total of 10 utility hooks.
+On all but X, the cargo area has an easily cleaned surface, four moveable hooks in the floor, plus four stationary hooks in the ceiling and two more in the side panels.
 In fact, Xterra's inside-rear is set up to handle anything the roof rack can't, such as a dirty dog or muddy gear.
 There is an adjustable channel system on the cargo floor making it easier to secure bike racks.
-A built-in first-aid kit is included with the Off-Road and SE grades.
+A built-in first-aid kit is included with all but the X.

 The Rockford Fosgate stereo sounds good.
 Getting good sound in an SUV interior can be difficult, since there are many hard surfaces combined with soft shapes to reflect and muffle sound.
 In this case, 380 watts, eight speakers and a subwoofer carry the day.

 The Nissan Xterra is an excellent choice for outdoor adventures.
 It cruises well on the highway.
-That's important because outdoor adventures often involve many miles of highway travel.
+That's important because outdoor adventures often require many miles of highway travel to get to the outdoors.

 The 4.0-liter V6 offers very good throttle response.
 High-speed passing with the automatic transmission does create some noise and vibration as the engine revs toward redline, but only at speeds well above the normal cruising level.
 No such issues with the manual, which is strikingly refined, yet sporty.
 We're told the six-speed is a version of the same transmission used on the Nissan 350Z, and we recommend it for those who like to drive.